-Step One: If you chose to do your own wedding linens for your tables, this process can be completed at the same time you purchase your fabric for your tablecloths.
+Step One: If you choose to do your own wedding linens for your tables, this process can be completed at the same time you purchase the fabric for your tablecloths.
 If not, make sure to consider the coloring of the tablecloths you will be using.

-You may even want to ask to borrow one so that you can color match it with the fabric you choose for your napkins.
-Choose all the same fabric for all of your napkins, or a mixture of different fabrics.
+You may even want to ask to borrow one so that you can color-match it with the fabric you choose for your napkins.
+Choose the same fabric for all of your napkins or a mixture of different fabrics.
 Your choice.

-For each four napkins that you are creating, purchase a yard and a half of fabric that is at least 45 inches wide.
+For every four napkins that you are creating, purchase a yard and a half of fabric that is at least 45 inches wide.
 Make sure to also select thread for your napkins.
 This thread color choice is going to be more important than the choice made for your tablecloths because the napkins will be right up front in your guests' faces.
-Make sure that you are choosing a coordinating thread, in the same color or in a contrasting color, that will make a good impression on your guests and fit into your wedding color scheme well.
+Make sure that you are choosing a coordinating thread in the same color or a contrasting color that will make a good impression on your guests and fit into your wedding color scheme well.